alberto56/vagrant-jenkins/README.md

 If your site is accessible publicly, please make sure you have set up security correctly (at least a password!).

-Set up your first job, make sure it can connect via SSH to the git repo (see above), and make sure your MySQL root password is changed.
+Set up your first job (Freestyle software project), make sure it can connect via SSH to the git repo (If you are having trouble connecting Jenkins and Git, [read this blog post](http://dcycleproject.org/blog/51)), and make sure your MySQL root password is changed.

 Now run your job, and visit the console output.